AsyncDisplayKit/Documentation/docs/_docs/containers-astablenode.md

 It is very important that node blocks be thread-safe.
 One aspect of that is ensuring that the data model is accessed _outside_ of the node block.
 Therefore, it is unlikely that you should need to use the index inside of the block.

-Consider the following `-tableView:nodeBlockForRowAtIndexPath:` method from the `PhotoFeedNodeController.m` file in the <a href="https://github.com/facebook/AsyncDisplayKit/tree/master/examples/ASDKgram">ASDKgram sample app</a>.
+Consider the following `-tableNode:nodeBlockForRowAtIndexPath:` method from the `PhotoFeedNodeController.m` file in the <a href="https://github.com/facebook/AsyncDisplayKit/tree/master/examples/ASDKgram">ASDKgram sample app</a>.

 In the example below, you can see how the index is used to access the photo model before creating the node block.